Dutch Water Status under the Water Framework Directive: Progress, Challenges, and the Way Forward

 Chemical Status of SWBs

-Chemical quality results are similarly concerning.
-The latest assessment indicates that 90.3% of Dutch SWBs fail to achieve good chemical status.
-Only 9.4% meet the standard, while 0.3% remain unclassified.
-Failures are largely driven by a small group of persistent and bioaccumulative substances, including:
+Chemical status isn’t any better.
+90.3% of Dutch SWBs fail to achieve good chemical status.
+Failures are largely driven by a small group of persistent and bioaccumulative substances.

-While industrial discharges of certain metals and organic pollutants have declined, the widespread environmental persistence of these substances and their accumulation in sediments and biota mean that further progress will be difficult without new and more effective interventions.
+While industrial discharges of certain metals and organic pollutants have declined, the widespread environmental persistence of these substances and their bioaccumulation mean that further progress will be difficult without new and more effective interventions.
 Estimates conclude that around 80% of SWBs will still fail to achieve good chemical status by 2027.

 Status of Dutch Groundwater Bodies (GWBs)